-By the mid 1800's the property was owned by Alvin Farley who sold to Nathaniel S. & Louisa Berry on Nov.
+J. Alvin Farley, wife Margaret E. were the next to own the property on June 18, 1863 for $1250 with two acres of land.
+Farley sold the next year to Nathaniel S. & Louisa Berry on Nov.
 10, 1864.
-With the Nathaniel's death widow Louisa Berry sold the property to Mary Smith for $3800.
-Mary owned four years then selling to Franklin & Mary E. Barnard on April 25, 1874.
-Barnard owned for eleven years and were residents of Boston when they sold to Eliza J. C Towne of North Hampton, NH on April 1, 1885
+With the Nathaniel's death widow Louisa Berry sold on May 3, 1870 to Mary Smith for $3800.
+The 1872 map of Andover has Mary at this location which she owned four years then selling to Franklin & Mary E. Barnard on April 25, 1874.
+Barnard owned for eleven years, were residents of Boston when they sold to Eliza J. C (Wiley) Towne of North Hampton, NH on April 1, 1885.

-Eliza J. C. Towne died and her daughter Kate Wiley Towne inherited the house and property.
+Eliza J. C. (Wiley) Towne died Sept.
+18, 1894 and the property went to her daughter Kate Wiley Towne.
+The 1897 Directory lists Rev. Joseph H. Towne at 53 Salem St. who died July 30, 1897.
+In 1904 Kate W. and Martha A. Towne reside here.
 Kate married on Aug.
 30, 1905 at age 50 to widower Benjamin Brown age 69.
 Benjamin Brown b.
 Dec.
 17, 1835, in Andover, son of Jacob & Ruby (Farnum) Brown established a shoe & boot shop in 1861 in the Deacon Albert Abbott building on the “Hill”.
 His father Jacob was also a cordwainer.

 Edward T. & Anna G. Strong purchased the property from Brown on July 24, 1907.
-Edward died and his widow Anna then sold to Frank H. & Gertrude Paige of Methuen.
-Frank Paige was a wool buyer.
-The Paige family were long term owners and residents of 52 years.
+Edward died and his widow Anna then sold to Frank H. & Gertrude Paige of Methuen on Apr.
+13, 1910.

 Robert & Beatrice A. Orchard were the next owners in August 1959.
 They stayed just two years then sold to E. Wells & Elizabeth McLean on Aug.
 11, 1961.
 McLeans sold off a portion of their property to S. Leonard & Ann D. Kent in Jan.
 1964 but retain the house for 16 years.
 Elizabeth died on December 31, 1972 and Wells McLean sold five years later to James G. & Susan C. Wepsic in June 1977.